We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 I don't know.

-Because voters aren't going to want to go with you.
+The first thing that occurs to me is maybe you don't because voters aren't going to want to go with you.

 Especially if there's evidence that someone has mitigated and moderated their views to some degree.

-Now, im Hillary Clinton is no conservative.
+Now, Hillary Clinton is no conservative, please.

 I was just pointing out her true left-wing leadership.